-At the closing of 2021 the female directors maintain a notable presence on company bodies: Ms. Beatriz de Clermont-Tonerre is the Coordinating Director, Chairperson of the CNRGC, and a member of the Delegated Committee; Ms Teresa Quirós chairs the Audit Risks and Compliance Commission; Ms Carmen Fernández de Alarcón es member of the CNRGC; Ms. María Teresa Ballester is a member of the Audit, Risk and Compliance Committee; and Ms Pepita Marín Rey-Stolle is member of the Delegated Committee and the Audit, Risk and Compliance Committee.
+- Ms. Beatriz de Clermont-Tonerre is the Coordinating Director, Chairperson of the CNRGC, and a member of the Delegated Committee and of the Sustainability Committee; - Ms Teresa Quirós chairs the Audit Risks and Compliance Committee and is member of the Sustainability Committee; - Ms. María Teresa Ballester chairs the Sustainability Committee and is member of the Audit Risks and Compliance Committee. - Ms Carmen Fernández de Alarcón is member of the CNRGC, of the Audit Risks and Compliance Committee and of the Sustainability Committee. - Ms Pepita Marín Rey-Stolle is member of the Delegated Committee and the Audit, Risk and Compliance Committee.